Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: RQ3: Superposition and Commitment in Latent Dynamics

 \section{RQ3: Superposition and Commitment in Latent Dynamics}

-RQ1 demonstrates removing a single latent step can alter the final decision, while RQ2 reveals step-to-step influence is often non-local: early computation can directly affect multiple later steps, bypassing adjacent ones.
+RQ1 demonstrates that removing a single latent step can alter the final decision, while RQ2 reveals step-to-step influence is non-local: early computation can directly affect multiple later steps, bypassing adjacent ones.
 A remaining ambiguity is whether such non-locality reflects (i) \emph{early commitment} to one answer mode, which is then propagated, or (ii) \emph{sustained competition} among multiple hypotheses within the latent trajectory.
 Prior work offers contrasting views: some argue continuous ``soft thinking'' remains effectively greedy and single-threaded \citep{wu_llms_2025}, while others suggest latent reasoning may retain competing hypotheses in shared subspaces \citep{zhu_reasoning_2025}.

 RQ3 therefore asks a trajectory-level question: \textbf{when stochastic rollouts of the same prompt lead to different final answers, do intermediate steps exhibit superposition, and how does this evolve across steps?} We instantiate this analysis on \textbf{StrategyQA}~\citep{geva-etal-2021-aristotle}, whose binary label space (\texttt{Yes}/\texttt{No}) clearly defines two modes and allows direct probability-based readout at each step.
-We do not apply the same two-cluster filtering to GSM8K, as its open-ended numeric answers yield many distinct output strings under sampling, making prompts with exactly two dominant modes too sparse for reliable analysis.
+For GSM8K, whose open-ended numeric answers make two-mode filtering substantially sparser, we provide a supporting analysis in Appendix~\ref{app:rq3_gsm8k}.